itamarcaspi/psymonitor/README.md

                       comment = NA)
 ```

 Let’s walk through some basics.
-First load packages and get some data.
+First load the `psymonitor` package and
+get data on GIIPS spread.

 ``` r
 library(psymonitor)
 data(spread)
 ```

-Next, estimate the psy test statistic using PSY() and its corresponding
+Next, estimate the PSY test statistic using `PSY()` and its
-bootstrap-based critical values using wmboot().
+corresponding bootstrap-based critical values using `wmboot()`.

 ``` r
 y        <- spread$value